-Each President’s Award for Outstanding Contributions to Teaching and Learning recognizes the contributions of an individual or group collaboration to education through innovation, continued excellence in teaching, and enhanced student learning.
-It is an award that recognizes sustained and effective achievement with weight given to evidence of continuing effort and outstanding contributions over a number of years, especially at the undergraduate level.
+The President’s Award for Outstanding Contributions to Teaching & Learning is the highest honour for teaching excellence at McMaster University.
+Each President’s Award for Outstanding Contributions to Teaching and Learning recognizes the sustained contributions of an individual or group to education through innovation, continued excellence in teaching, and enhanced student learning.
+It is an award that recognizes sustained and effective achievement with weight given to evidence of continuing effort and outstanding contributions over at least five years.

 Recipients of the President’s Award for Outstanding Contributions to Teaching and Learning receive:

-- A citation of excellence and memento to be presented at Spring Convocation;
+- A citation of excellence and certificate to be presented at Spring Convocation;

 - An inscription of the recipient’s name on a permanent plaque bearing names of all previous award recipients;